Prof James K.A. Smith on how our actions flow from our most fundamental desires

 Both evenings drew very informed and diverse audiences with attendees from interstate, Regional NSW and Sydney.
 Students and lecturers from the University of New South Wales were represented in the audience, including residents of New College and NCV.
 We were pleased to welcome people of varied theological backgrounds from Reformed Evangelical, to traditional Anglo-Catholic as well as Roman Catholic, and a class of students studying Christian Worship from Avondale College who travelled down from the Central Coast for the second lecture.
 Question time was an excellent opportunity for discussion and the audience continued discourse on the topic over tea and coffee for an hour or two after the lecture.

-Both talks from the 2012 New College Lectures are now available on the Audio Archives of the New College website, where you can also find a selection of audio from past New College Lectures.
+Both talks from the 2012 New College Lectures are now available on the New College website, where you can also find a selection of audio from past New College Lectures.

 Find Out More About the New College Lectures